lightly-ai/lightly/docs/source/examples/dcl.rst

     criterion = DCLWLoss()

     # for distributed training you can enable gather_distributed to calculate
-    # the loss over the all distributed samples
+    # the loss over all distributed samples
     from lightly.loss import DCLLoss
     criterion = DCLLoss(gather_distributed=True)